apache/lucene-solr/README.md

 For development, especially when you have created test indexes etc, use the `./gradlew dev` task which will copy binaries to `./solr/packaging/build/dev` but _only_ overwrite the binaries which will preserve your test setup.

+If you want to build the documentation, type "./gradlew buildSite".

 ## Running Solr